Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Heuristics in trajectory optimization

-where $w$ contains all decision variables, $\tilde{h}$ is the cost function, and $\tilde{f}$ is the constraint function.
+Let the nonlinear problem be where $w$ contains all decision variables, $\tilde{h}$ is the cost function, and $\tilde{f}$ is the constraint function.
 It turned out that scaling either $w$, $\tilde{h}$ or $\tilde{f}$ could help to improve the condition of the problem.

 \begin{itemize} \item $w$: Sometimes the decision variables are in different units and can take values of different orders.
 For example, joint angles of Cassie are roughly less than $1$ (rad), while its contact forces are usually larger than $100$ (N).
 In this case, we can scale $w$ by some factor $s$, such that the decision variables of the new problem are $w_{scaled,i} = s_i w_i$ for $i = 1, 2, ..., n_w$.
 After the problem is solved, we scale the optimal solution of the new problem back by $w^*_i= \frac{1}{s_i} w^{*}_{scaled,i}$.